JamesBalazs/lode/README.md

 ## Planned Features
 - Workflows for CI/automation use
 - Log responses to a file
-- Response timing and better analysis
+- Better analysis for recorded response timing